rmetzler/bliki/wiki/git/survival.md

   integrate upstream changes into topic branches.
 The resulting history can be very confusing to follow, especially if you integrate upstream changes frequently.
-    * You can leave topic branches "out of date" relatively safely.
+    * You can leave topic branches “real” relatively safely.
 You can do a test merge to see if they still work cleanly post-integration without actually integrating upstream into the branch permanently.
     * You can use `git rebase` or `git pull --rebase` to transplant your